-Recent fears that the Premier League is a fading force within world football were answered in emphatic style last night, as players from right across England's top-flight ran riot in the latest round of World Cup qualifying fixtures on Friday evening.
+Recent fears that the Premier League is a fading force within world football were answered in emphatic style last night, as players from right across England's top-flight ran riot in the latest round of World Cup qualifying fixtures.

 Meanwhile, Tottenham Hotspur midfielder Gylfi Sigurdsson scored an impressive brace to keep Iceland's qualification hopes alive in Group E with a 2-1 win against Slovenia.